5 - A Seed Was Planted

-Looking back now, I can see it clearly: something started to grow during that second desert.
+Looking back now, I can see it clearly: something began to grow during that second desert.

-It didn’t begin as a grand revelation.
-It wasn’t a burning bush moment.
-It was quiet.
+It did not arrive as a grand revelation.
+It was not a burning bush moment.
+It was quieter than that.
 Subtle.
 Almost too small to notice at first.
-But it was there—a sense that something old was being revived.
+But it was there — a sense that something old was being stirred back to life.
 A gentle return of something I thought I had buried.

 A seed.

-For a long time, I believed my calling had ended when I left the church back in 2003.
+For a long time, I believed my calling had ended when I left the church in 2003.
 I thought I had walked away from ministry for good.
 Even after my healing journey began, I assumed those doors had closed forever.
-But as I began to rest, reflect, and listen more deeply, I started to realize that the dream I once carried wasn’t gone.
-It had simply been buried.
+But as I began to rest, reflect, and listen more deeply, I started to realize that the dream I once carried was not gone.
+It had simply been hidden.

-What I couldn’t see at the time was that the same seed that had taken me to Brazil at 27—the passion to walk with people in their spiritual growth—was still alive.
-It had been hidden beneath layers of pain, disappointment, and survival.
-But it was there, waiting.
+What I could not yet see was that the same seed that had taken me to Brazil at 27 — the desire to walk with people in their spiritual growth — was still alive.
+It had been covered by layers of pain, disappointment, and survival.
+But it was still there, waiting.

-And now, after everything I had been through, it was starting to surface again.
+And now, after everything I had been through, it was beginning to surface again.

 Only this time, it looked different.

 I no longer felt drawn to stages or programs or traditional ministry roles.
-I didn’t want to “lead” people in the ways I used to.
+I did not want to “lead” people in the way I once had.
 I wanted to walk with them.
-I wanted to create the kind of space that had once saved me—where people could be honest, where they didn’t have to perform, where they could encounter God in the quiet, in the ordinary, in the mess.
+I wanted to create the kind of space that had once saved me — a space where people could be honest, where they did not have to perform, where they could encounter God in the quiet, in the ordinary, in the mess.

-That desire wasn’t theoretical.
+That desire was not theoretical.
 It was embodied.
 It came from lived experience.
 I knew what it was like to feel alone in your faith.
 To sit in a church pew and still feel invisible.
 To pray the right words while feeling completely disconnected from God.
-I knew how long healing could take—and how vital it was to have someone simply stay with you while it happened.
+I knew how long healing could take — and how important it is to have someone simply stay with you while it does.

 Not as a career.
 Not even as a ministry.
 But as a natural outflow of everything God had done in me.
 It was never about helping people find answers.
-It was about helping them pay attention—to the movement of God in their own story, to the sacred patterns unfolding in their lives, to the gentle invitations of the Spirit that often go unnoticed.
+It was about helping them pay attention — to the movement of God in their own story, to the sacred patterns unfolding in their lives, to the quiet invitations of the Spirit that so often go unnoticed.

 As Elisabeth Elliot once said, “Suffering is never for nothing.”

-And Henri Nouwen’s words became a guiding light: “The great illusion of leadership is to think that man can be led out of the desert by someone who has never been there.”
+And Henri Nouwen’s words became a kind of compass for me: “The great illusion of leadership is to think that man can be led out of the desert by someone who has never been there.”

 I had been there.
 Twice.

-And both times, the desert didn’t destroy me.
+And both times, the desert did not destroy me.
 It refined me.

-The pain I once tried to hide had become the very soil where this new calling could grow.
-I was beginning to understand what it meant to live as a “wounded healer”—not in spite of the suffering, but through it.
-It shaped how I saw people.
-How I listened.
-How I offered presence.
-It deepened my compassion and softened my approach.
+The pain I once tried to hide became the very soil where this new calling could grow.
+I was beginning to understand what it means to live as a wounded healer — not in spite of suffering, but through it.
+It shaped how I see people.
+How I listen.
+How I offer presence.
+It softened my approach and deepened my compassion.

 Portugal.

-I didn’t plan it.
-I didn’t strive for it.
+I did not plan it.
+I did not strive for it.
 But over time, it became clear that the same calling that had taken me across the ocean to Brazil years before was now leading me home.
-Not just geographically—but spiritually.
+Not just geographically, but spiritually.
 It was time to bring everything full circle.

 Not with the same voice.
 Not with the same expectations.